+The EOF analysis is a powerful tool in decomposing atmospheric variability.
+But it remains a mathematical manipulation and the obtained structures can be devoid of any meteorological significance.
+We need thus to find a complementary way to check the robustness of results.
+The concept of weather regimes might be a very appropriate one to do so.
 In mid and high latitudes, quasi-stationary states of atmospheric circulations are recurrent and can be easily recognized at synoptic scale.
-They are often referred to as weather regimes or circulation regimes.
-In the geographic sector Europe / North Atlantic, four weather regimes are generally recognized.
+They are often referred to as weather regimes or circulation regimes (Michelangeli and Vautard, 1995).
+In the geographic sector Europe / North Atlantic, four weather regimes are generally recognized (Vautard, 1990).
 They are: NAO+ (zonal), NAO-, blocking and Atlantic Ridge.
-Since different circulation regimes are discriminable for the regional atmospheric circulation and for the regional weather, for example, the zonal regime is linked to winter storms and the blocking regime is associated to cold weather, we can imagine that the resemblance between RCM and GCM may be very dependent on the regional weather regimes.
+Different circulation regimes are discriminable for the regional atmospheric circulation and for the regional weather.
+For example, the zonal regime is linked to winter storms and the blocking regime is associated to cold weather.
+We can imagine that the resemblance between RCM and GCM may be very dependent on the regional weather regimes.
 We believe that the stratification of results into different regimes can provide relevant explanations on the resemblance between the two models.
 Our objective is to understand why such conditions or others are favorable / unfavorable to bring RCM closer to GCM.